etenlab/docs/docs/DevTeam/graph-schema.md

 ![word](./img/word.png)

+- createWord(word: string): uuid
+  - `word`: the word.
+There shouldn't be any spaces.
+In the current system we define words by splitting on white space.
+  - Returns the uuid of the word created.
+If a word already exists, it will return the uuid of the previously created word.
+- getWord(word: string): uuid
+  - `word`: the word you want to find.
+  - Returns the uuid of the `word` node. `null` if no word is found.

 ### Word Sequence

 ![word-sequence](./img/word-sequence.png)

-- createWordSequence(text: string, document: string, importer: string, import-uid: string): uuid
+- createWordSequence(text: string, document: uuid, creator: uuid, import-uid: string): uuid
-  - `text`: the word sequence to store in the graph

-  - takes a string and will split it using whitespace and not punctuation.
-  - tokens created from the string will be used to create the word nodes
+  - `text`: the word sequence to store in the graph.
+The function will split it using whitespace and not punctuation.
+Tokens created from the string will be used to create the word nodes
+  - `document`: the documnet node uuid that the new `word-sequence` node will be associated to.
+  - `creator`: the `user` node uuid that the new `word-sequence` node will be associated to.
+This is not the owner of the text (if any), this is the user account who imported/created it in the system.
+  - `import-uid`: this is a free field for the importer/creator to use to distinguish different imports or versions.
+This will can be used later in read queries to show different import runs.
-  - will return the node uuid from the `node-sequence` node created
+  - Returns the node uuid from the `word-sequence` node created.
+  - This function will always create a new `word-sequence`.

 ### Word Sequence Connection

 ![word-sequence-connection](./img/word-sequence-connection.png)

+- appendWordSequence(from: uuid, to: uuid): uuid
+  - `from`: uuid of the `word-sequence` node that should be first in the sequence.
+  - `to`: uuid of the `word-sequence` node that should come second in the sequence.
+  - Returns the uuid of the relationship node that is created.
+  - This is how we will store documents in our system.
+Documents are series of `word-sequence` nodes.
-- appendWordSequence()
+- getWordSequence(text: string): uuid[]
+  - `text` string of words to find in the database
+  - Returns an array of `word-sequence` node uuids if there are any that match the `text` given. `null` if no uuids where found.

 ### Voting